hvardhan20/phone-finder/README.md

 ## Training the model

-Tune the hyperparameters from `./config/params.json` and run `train_phone_finder.py` with path to image data set directory with the `labels.txt` inside the path as
+Tune the hyperparameters from `./config/params.json` and specify the path to the `mask_rcnn_coco.h5` weights file.
+Now run `train_phone_finder.py` with path to image data set directory with the `labels.txt` inside the path as

 ```
 python train_phone_finder.py ./images